Character sheaves on unipotent groups in positive characteristic: foundations: Introduction

 \section{Introduction}

 In a series of works beginning in the 1980s, George Lusztig developed a theory of character sheaves for reductive algebraic groups and explored its relation to the character theory of finite groups of Lie type.
-In 2003, he conjectured that there should also exist an interesting theory of character sheaves for unipotent groups in positive characteristic, and calculated the first example of a nontrivial $L$-packet in this setting \cite{lusztig}.
-A general definition of an $L$-packet of character sheaves on a unipotent group over an algebraically closed field $k$ of characteristic $p>0$ was given in \cite{intro}, where a list of conjectures related to this notion was also formulated.
+In 2003, he conjectured that there should also exist an interesting theory of character sheaves for unipotent groups in positive characteristic, and calculated the first example of a nontrivial $\bL$-packet in this setting \cite{lusztig}.
+A general definition of an $\bL$-packet of character sheaves on a unipotent group over an algebraically closed field $k$ of characteristic $p>0$ was given in \cite{intro}.
+We also formulated there a list of conjectures related to this notion and discussed the orbit method for unipotent groups of nilpotence class $<p$.

 \mbr